-The collaboration between the IL energy and housing sectors has also been key in bringing an increased focus, including utility tracking and reporting, on affordable multifamily housing energy efficiency programs.
-The Future Energy Jobs Act (FEJA), which IL EEFA partners helped to do education around, includes required minimum spends on low-income energy efficiency by ComEd and Ameren Illinois.
-And through discussions at the IL Energy Efficiency Stakeholder Advisory Group, and advocacy in energy efficiency cases in front of the Illinois Commerce Commission, the utilities agreed to nearly double those minimum requirements.
+The collaboration between the IL energy and housing sectors has also helped secure design improvements of affordable multifamily housing energy efficiency programs, including utility tracking and reporting.
+IL EEFA partners also educated the public about the Future Energy Jobs Act (FEJA), which includes required minimum investment requirements for low-income energy efficiency programs at major utilities ComEd and Ameren Illinois.
+These utilities have further agreed to nearly double those requirements pursuant to discussions advanced by IL EEFA at the IL Energy Efficiency Stakeholder Advisory Group as well as advocacy in energy efficiency cases taken up by the Illinois Commerce Commission.

 To build on these successes IL EEFA has pivoted to holding utilities accountable for implementing these newly expanded programs.
 This also includes monitoring new pilot projects such as a health energy efficiency pilot, which targets asthma suffers with energy efficiency and healthy home improvements.

 Finally, IL EEFA is reaching out to and educating residents about solar and energy efficiency.
 Specifically, People for Community Recovery, an environment justice organization based in the Altgeld Gardens Homes, is working with fellow IL EEFA partners to engage with residents of public housing as stakeholders and working with them to create energy efficiency and solar job training programs